Get,

 1. Causes of High MPV

-If your MPV result shows higher than the normal range (more than 12 femtoliters), it might be due to the following.
+If your MPV result shows higher than the normal range (more than 12 fl), it might be due to the following.

-Some types of cancer can lead to an increase in platelet size, causing a rise in MPV.
-But don’t worry as high MPV doesn’t always mean you have cancer.
+• Cancer: Cancer may cause a rise in MPV7.
+But don’t worry, as high MPV doesn’t always mean you have cancer.
 If there is a history of cancer in your family or other risk factors, further testing may be suggested by your doctor.

-• After loss of blood due to surgery or injury
+• Loss of blood due to causes such as major surgery

 • Heart disease